Fiserv/transfer-now/docs/acc-to-acc-transfer/Account-Verify/trial-verify.md

 - If the second attempt at account verification fails, the user cannot add the account to TransferNow services.

-Refer to Figure 7 and Figure 8 for account verification using Trial Deposit and activating the external account for transactions.
+Refer to account verification using Trial Deposit and activating the external account for transactions.

 <center>